panghanwu/data_sampler/README.md

 This script helps you sample:

-- frames from your target video
+- Frames from your target video
 - Images from a bunch of images

 ## Requirements